Collab-Hub-io/Collab-Hub-Max-Client/README.md

 ## Message Formats

 All control and event communications between users on Collab-Hub operate in the following modes:
-- Publish - Published controls/events are registered
+- **Publish - Published controls/events are automatically registered to the server but will only be sent to users that choose to "observe" them.
+Their availablity is advertised in the AvailableControls and AvailableEvents displays in the CH-Controls and CH-Events modules, respectively.
-or
+- **Push - Pushed controls/events are sent directly to the intended targets.
+They are not advertised in AvailableControls or AvailableEvents.

-- Push
+We

 ## Other Commands